favoritas37/cassandra-fs/README.txt

 *** Install it on windows
 1. open cmd, go to directory %CASSANDA_HOME%, execute command : "ant jar" to build the cassandra-fs.
 2. similar to step 1 and execute the following command to run the cassandra in local: "bin\cassandra.bat" to start cassandra on windows
-3. similar to step 1, execute the following command: bin\cassandra-cli -host localhost --file conf\cassandrafs-schema.txt, to load the database schema.
-3. similar to step 1, execute the following command: "bin\cassandra-fs-cli.bat" to start cassandra-fs-cli, then you can play with a lot of file system-based commands, such as ls,mkdir and etc.
+3. similar to step 1, execute the following command : "bin\cassandra-fs-cli.bat" to start cassandra-fs-cli, then you can play with a lot of file system-based commands, such as ls,mkdir and etc.

 *** Install it on linux
 1. Execute the following command: